NBA Hall of Fame

 McGuire combined leadership with durability, rarely missing games in an era defined by physical play and minimal rest.
 After his playing career, he continued shaping the game as a head coach and executive, most notably with the Detroit Pistons.
 McGuire’s contributions as a player, coach, and ambassador made him a cornerstone figure in professional basketball history.

-McGuire's Awards and Records
+McGuire's Awards and Honors

 • 15 retired by New York Knicks